comius/dedekindreals/doc/05-DD-Floats.md

   4. roots of polynomials with integer coefficients, where the notion of simplicity is given by the degree and coefficients of the polynomials;

+Lemma 6.16 Let q 0 < q 1 < ··· < q n be a strictly ascending finite sequence of rationals, and let
+(δ,υ) be rounded, located and bounded, with δq 0 and υq n .
+Then this (pseudo-)cut belongs to at least one of the overlapping open intervals (q 0 ,q 2 ), (q 1 ,q 3 ), ..., (q n−2 ,q n ).

 *Axiom 11.1* Q is a discrete, densely linearly ordered (Definition 6.1) commutative ring.

 *Axiom 11.2* Q obeys the **Archimedean principle**, for p,q : Q, q > 0 ⇒ ∃n:Z. q(n − 1) < p < q(n + 1).